akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He listened in silence, his face pale.
 When she finished, he closed his eyes.

-“I should have seen it,” he said.
+“I should have seen the truth of it sooner,” he said.

-“You saw a knight who spoke of protection.
+“Father, you saw a knight who spoke of protection.
 There was no shame in that.”

 He shook his head.
 “I wanted to believe there was a way to secure this place without forcing you.
 I wanted—” He stopped, his voice rough.

 Beatrice knelt beside his chair.
 “Father, I am not afraid of him.
-And I am not afraid of Stanwey.
+And I am not afraid for Stanwey.
 I will hold it until the day I can hold it no longer.
-And when that day comes, I will choose the man who takes it.
-Not you, not the king, not Sir Guy.”
+And when that day comes, it will not be Sir Guy who takes it, no, not even the King of England.”

 Harold opened his eyes.
+“You may keep that last part to yourself, daughter,” he said patiently, looking at her softly.
+“You do remind me of your mother at times.”

+“And yours, father, but as for that man, not for Stanwey, never.”

 He looked at her—really looked—and for a moment, she saw the man who had pulled a prince from the river, who had ridden with kings.
 The warrior was still there, beneath the tired flesh.

 “You are your mother’s daughter,” he said.